ajayboddu-2006/eSim_Marathon_2025/README.md

 ---

-## Architecture Summary

-- **Multiplier**: Converts signed inputs to unsigned using 2's complement logic.
-Detects precision mode and generates partial products selectively.
-- **Accumulator**: Uses 8 × 4-bit CLA blocks with enable signals based on operand width.
-Sign-extension ensures safe accumulation.
-- **Gating Logic**: Implements zero-aware and clock gating to disable computation when inputs are zero.

----

 ## Simulation Flow

 1. Functional verification using Icarus Verilog
 2. RTL converted to NgVeri model and integrated into KiCad schematic in eSim
-3. Mixed-signal simulation using NgSpice to verify waveform behavior
+3. Mixed-signal simulation using NgSpice in eSim to verify architectural behaviour

 All simulation results and waveform outputs are documented in the attached PDF report.

 ## Reference

-Boddu Ajay, Sumanto Kar, and Shyam Perika,
+Shyam Perika, Boddu Aja, Sumanto Kar
 *A Low Power Dynamic Bitwidth-Adaptive Multiply Accumulate Unit for TinyML Accelerators*,
 ICTACT Journal on Communication Technology, Vol. 16, No. 3, Sep.
 2025.
 DOI: [10.21917/ijct.2025.0534](https://doi.org/10.21917/ijct.2025.0534)